 Crockpot Spinach Artichoke Dip

 This Crockpot Spinach Artichoke Dip is a favorite appetizer and people go crazy for it!
-It’s full of creamy, cheesy goodness.
+It’s full of creamy, cheesy and veggie goodness.

 A bowl of crock pot spinach artichoke dip surrounded by slices of baguette.